-- Would it be beneficial to replace with another module before migration?
+- Would it be beneficial to replace it with another module before migration?

-- Could writing a custom plugin streamline the module’s migration?
+- Could writing a custom module streamline the site’s migration?

-Learn more about the consequences of waiting too long to migrate from Drupal 7 to 8, and see what Drupal 7 problems will be solved with Drupal 8 and 9.
+Learn more about the consequences of waiting too long to migrate from Drupal 7 to 10, and see what Drupal 7 problems will be solved with Drupal 10.

-If your website is still on Drupal 7, we recommend upgrading to Drupal 8 as soon as possible to facilitate your upgrade to Drupal 9.
+If your website is still on Drupal 7, we recommend upgrading to Drupal 10 as soon as possible to avoid problems associated with end of life software.

-The strategy for major version releases starting with Drupal 9 will be to upgrade Drupal’s dependencies (e.g. Symfony) and deprecate legacy code, rather than re-architect like what happened between 7 and 8.
+The strategy for major version releases starting with Drupal 9 has been to upgrade Drupal’s dependencies (e.g. Symfony) and deprecate legacy code, rather than re-architect like what happened between 7 and 8.
 This will make it easier to upgrade-in-place, rather than migrate between versions.

-Ready to get started with your Drupal migration?
+Ready to get started with your Drupal upgrade?

 Atlantic BT is experienced with custom Drupal development and helping you evaluate your content and modules.
-As Drupal 9 approaches, we are offering a free preliminary assessment to kickstart your Drupal 8 migration.
+As the end of Drupal 7 approaches, we are offering a free preliminary assessment to kickstart your Drupal 10 migration and upgrade.